Patient Triage Dashboard

 The team never had a full time designer before, so I was keen on involving the team in design decisions, and finding a balance between advocating for design and not being too disruptive of established ways of working.

-In order to understand where we can best place our efforts to give users a greater sense of control, we need to understand what data is of the highest demand.
+In order to understand where we can best place our efforts to give users a greater sense of control, we needed to understand what data is of the highest demand.
 The first iteration of research calls had already been conducted by our Product Manager, Clinical Lead and Product Ops Manager, giving us clear understanding on our users struggles and needs:

-Practice managers need to understand the team’s live capacity so that they can appropriately manage (assign and keep track of) requests.
+📈 Live data: Practice managers need to understand the team’s live capacity so that they can appropriately manage (assign and keep track of) requests.

 Kick off